iarsystems/ewrl78-linker-config-flashlibs/README.md

 ## Examples
 Select one of the available examples below to continue.

-Each example contains further steps for creating a simple program that exercises storing/retrieving data using different combinations of the most popular __RL78 Flash Libraries__.
+Each example contains further steps for creating a simple program that consists of storing/retrieving persistent data using different combinations of the most popular __RL78 Flash Libraries__.

 | __Example__                       | __Creates a program which will...__                                                |
 | :-------------------------------- | :--------------------------------------------------------------------------------- |